Kartikay77/REINFORCE-with-Baseline-Semi-Gradient-N-Step-SARSA-on-different-environments/README.md

 # Project: Semi Gradient N Step SARSA and REINFORCE with Baseline

-This project involves the independent implementation of two reinforcement learning (RL) algorithms, Episodic Semi-Gradient N Step SARSA and REINFORCE with Baseline, carried out by Aparajith Raghuvir and Karthikay Gupta, respectively.
+This project involves the independent implementation of two reinforcement learning (RL) algorithms, Episodic Semi-Gradient N Step SARSA and REINFORCE with Baseline, carried out by and Kartikay Gupta, respectively.
 The following sections provide an overview of each algorithm and the specific domains they were applied to.

 ## Overview